 - Final draft due April 30 for May graduation (November 30 for January graduation, September 1 for October graduation).

 Failure to complete drafts by these deadlines means that your graduation may be delayed.
 It is not the faculty adviser’s responsibility to expedite capstone studies that are turned in late.
 Remember the end of the semester is a busy time for faculty members and they cannot drop everything to read your capstone.
 Your adviser may ask for additional revisions or changes.

 Ask your adviser to grade your paper and send a graded copy to the MALS program director; the graded copy is included in your file and your grade submitted.

-?Final copy of your capstone project with all corrections and revisions completed due the end of the first week of May (the end of the first week of September for October graduation, and the end of the first week of December for January graduation).
-Please submit one clean copy of your final project to the Graduate Liberal Studies Office, with a title page with original signature from your advisor.
-Please also submit a PDF file of your capstone to the MALS secretary so that your capstone can be added to our website.
+A final copy of your capstone project with all corrections and revisions completed is due the end of the first week of May (the end of the first week of September for October graduation, and the end of the first week of December for January graduation).
+Submit one clean copy of your final project to the Graduate Liberal Studies Office, with a title page with original signature from your advisor.
+Also submit a PDF file of your capstone to the MALS secretary so that your capstone can be added to the website.

-?
-Instructions about the proper style for your finished capstone and other graduation matters can be found here: https://graduateschool.camden.rutgers.edu/graduation/
+Instructions about the proper style for your finished capstone and other graduation matters may be found on the graduation pages.

 CAPSTONE PROPOSAL FORM